pnnv/notes/Networking/LAN (Basics).md

 - These are dedicated devices within the network that are designed to aggregate multiple other devices such as computers, printers, or any other networking-capable devices using the Ethernet.
 These multiple devices plug into a switch's port.
 - There are generally found in places which have larger networks.
 - Switches are more efficient than their lesser counterpart (hubs/repeaters).
 Switches keep track of what device is connected to which port.
 This way, when they receive a packet, instead of repeating that packet to every port like hub would do, it just sends it to the intended target, thus reducing network traffic.
 - Both switches and routers can be connected to one another.
-The ability to do this increases the reliability of the network by adding multiple paths
+The ability to do this increases the reliability of the network by adding multiple paths for data to take.
+If one path goes down, another can be used.
+Whilst this may reduce the overall performance of a network because packets have to take longer to travel, there is no downtime -- a small price to pay considering the alternative.

+#### Routers
+- It's a router's job to connect the networks and pass data between them.
+It does this by using routing (hence the name router).
+- Routing is the label given to the process of data travelling across the networks.
+Routing involves creating a path between networks so that this data can be successfully delivered.
+- Routing is useful when devices are connected by many paths.

+####